DevNetSandbox/sbx_multi_ios/cicd-3tier/README.md

 2. To simplify the setup and management of the local environment, a `Makefile` is included in the repository.
 Simply `make dev` to do the following.
 (To see the exact commands being executed for each of these steps, just take a look at the contents of [`Makefile`](Makefile))
     1. Use NCS NetSim to start a local simulation of the network including the core, distribution, and access devices.
-    2. Setup a local NCS project directory within the repo
+    2. Setup a local NCS project directory within the repo.
-    3. Start NCS and import in the netsim simulation
+    3. Start NCS and import in the netsim simulation.
-    4. Perform an initial `sync-from`
+    4. Perform an initial `sync-from`.
-    5. Deploy the current "Network as Code" configuration to NCS and the network devices using Ansible
+    5. Deploy the current "Network as Code" configuration to NCS and the network devices using Ansible.

     ```bash
     # Sample output